jenamis/final-project/README.md

 lcms_scaler = cwd + '/lcms_scaler.pkl'
 ```

-## Team Communication Protocol

-The project team will use the following protocol for communicating about the project.
-- A dedicated Slack channel that includes only team members will be used as the primary method for communication about the project.
-- Slack messages directed at a specific team member or members will include a mention for the team member(s).
-- All team members will have Slack notifications for the channel turned on so they will be alerted to new project messages.
-- All team members will be expected to respond to Slack messages within 24 hours.
-If no response is received within 24 hours, communication will be re-sent via text message.
-- Brief team meetings will be conducted via Google Meet on Mondays, Wednesdays, and Fridays at 1pm and Tuesdays, Thursdays, and Sundays at 9pm.

 ## Conclusion

 All-in-all, the resulting scores of these trained models seem to encourage an optimistic implementation on real structure predictions.
 This will hopefully begin to guide automated decisions on purification and analytical method for compounds passing through the robotics platform.